XML guide

 Documents of type credit note (381) and advance invoice (386) do not require KPD codes.

-you may use document ID 386 to avoid entering a KPD code.
+If you are creating a reversal of an advance payment, you may use document ID 386 to avoid entering a KPD code.

 How is the margin scheme shown on an invoice?

-Under the special VAT margin scheme, VAT is not shown on the invoice itself,
+Under the special VAT margin scheme, VAT is not shown on the invoice itself, but is reported in a separate form submitted independently (this obligation still exists and is not affected by these changes).

 The invoice itself is not subject to VAT based on Article 5 of the VAT Act.
+Accordingly, the eInvoice must contain:

-– only one invoice line
+• Only one invoice line

-– tax category O
+• Tax category O

-but it must also be in category O, since only category O
+If PPOM must also be shown, it is entered as a charge, but it must also be in category O, since only category O may exist on such an invoice.

 When is the Copy Indicator used?

-The Copy Indicator is used only when correcting an already fiscalized invoice
+The Copy Indicator is used only when correcting an already successfully fiscalized invoice without changing any amounts.

-a reversal invoice must be created first, followed by a new invoice with the same number.
+If the amount of a fiscalized invoice must be changed, a reversal invoice must be created first, followed by a completely new invoice with a new number.

 May the XML contain spaces in numeric field values?